A New Health Epidemic Has Arrived, It’s Called “Digital Dementia.”

 Article written by American Posture Institute; Dr. Krista Burns

 Sourced From: IS DIGITAL DEMENTIA A MODERN DAY HEALTH EPIDEMIC?

 For more information, feel free to ask Dr. Jimenez or contact us at 915-850-0900

 By Dr. Alex Jimenez

 (El Paso Chiropractor and Back Specialist)

-The information herein on "DIGITAL DEMENTIA: A MODERN DAY HEALTH EPIDEMIC" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "DIGITAL DEMENTIA: A MODERN DAY HEALTH EPIDEMIC" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.